TestGorilla LogoTestGorilla Logo

 Cognitive ability tests:

-• Help eliminate bias: By tailoring your pre-employment assessments to each role and focusing on skills that are truly essential for success, you minimize bias in the recruitment process.
+• Help eliminate bias: By tailoring your pre-employment assessments to each role and focusing on skills that are truly essential for success, you can minimize bias sometimes present in IQ tests.

 Assess skills that standard IQ tests cannot evaluate